Connor McDavid’s Donald Trump costume gets a mixed reaction

 Much like the controversial politician himself, Connor McDavid's decision to dress as Donald Trump for a Halloween party has received a polarizing reaction on social media.

-A photo posted Monday on an Instagram account belonging to McDavid's girlfriend shows the Edmonton Oilers star dressed as a svelte version of U.S. President Donald Trump, complete with an American flag lapel pin on his dark suit and a messy blond wig.
+A photo posted Monday on an Instagram account belonging to McDavid's girlfriend shows the Edmonton Oilers star dressed as a svelte version of U.S President Donald Trump, complete with an American flag lapel pin on his dark suit and a messy blond wig.

 McDavid posed with girlfriend Lauren Kyle, who was dressed as First Lady Melania Trump, and the photo received over 4,500 likes, as well as some negative comments.